 Cerebral venous thrombosis is a serious health condition that occurs when a blood clot forms in a vein in the brain.
 If untreated, it can lead to brain bleeding and stroke.

-Cerebral venous thrombosis (CVT) is a blood clot of a cerebral vein in the brain.
+CVT is a blood clot of a cerebral vein in the brain.
 This vein is responsible for draining blood from the brain.
-If blood collects in this vein, it will begin to leak into brain tissues and cause a hemorrhage or severe brain swelling.
+Increased pressure in the cerebral vein can cause a hemorrhage (bleeding) or severe brain swelling.

 Blood clots are more likely to occur in your body when there is an interruption in regular blood flow.
-While CVT is an uncommon condition, it can be triggered by a number of factors.
+While CVT is a

 - ear, face, or neck infection

 Less common risk factors for CVT include pregnancy and other blood clotting disorders.
 Both conditions can make blood clot more easily, affecting proper blood flow throughout the body and the brain.